Tynker-Computer-Networks/TNK-M16-C128-SAS/SA1/tutorial.md

-Get the Alert on the Feedback
+Show the Alert on the Browser
 ======================
 In this activity, you will check for XSS vulnerability of a website.